sameersbn/docker-gitlab/README.md

 - Safari 7+ (Know problem: required fields in html5 do not work)
 - Opera (Latest released version)
 - IE 10+

-# Contributing

-If you find this image useful here's how you can help:

-- Send a Pull Request with your awesome new features and bug fixes
-- Help new users with [Issues](https://github.com/sameersbn/docker-gitlab/issues) they may encounter
-- Send me a tip via [Bitcoin](https://www.coinbase.com/sameersbn) or using [Gratipay](https://gratipay.com/sameersbn/)

 # Issues